On Learning To Be A Strategist. “The 10-minute Strategist” Book Review

 9781980750956

 Anyone wanting to be anyone these days needs a good line on strategy.
-It pretty much defines itself as the important stuff.
+It pretty much defines itself as “the important stuff”.

 One route to strategic expertise could be to sign up for business school.
-A faster, cheaper option might be to just to get the textbook.
-Mintzberg, Ahlstrand & Lampel’s “Strategy Safari” will lead you, in 400 pages, through Ten Schools of Strategy, and explain what each one offers, with its strengths and weaknesses.
+A faster, cheaper option might be to get the textbook.
+Mintzberg, Ahlstrand & Lampel’s “Strategy Safari” could lead you, in 400 pages, through Ten Schools of Strategy and explain what each one offers, with its strengths and weaknesses.

-Or—for those who want to become very good at forming strategies, instead of writing essays—there is Martin Turner’s The 10 Minute Strategist.
+Or—for those whose goal is to become very good at forming strategies, instead of at writing essays—there is Martin Turner’s The 10 Minute Strategist.

-This book uses Mintzberg’s ten schools as ten angles on strategy.
+The book uses Mintzberg’s ten schools as ten angles on strategy.
 It scores over the older more pedestrian work in two important respects.
 First, it is a fraction of the size, readable in a few hours.
 And secondly, it is immediately usable.
 Its notable tactic is showing you how to deploy each school as a strategic question, together with an appropriate tool or framework to explore that question and evaluate candidate answers.
 Equipped with this, you can use each strategy school to explore the challenges you face from the point of view, and using the strengths, that each one offers.

 The result is outstandingly well-rounded and practicable.
 Instead of being strategically limited, knowing only one or two ideas of what a strategy is, having ten approaches at your finger-tips enables you to rapidly pick out the angles most important to your current situation, and yet still be confident you have considered the other angles too.
-Your risk of shipwreck or just boring failure further down the line, from surprises your strategic approach didn’t consider, is cut exponentially.
+Your risk of shipwreck or failure further down the line, from surprises your strategic approach didn’t consider, is cut exponentially.

 To save you some hours in the library, the ten schools of strategy are the power school, the entrepreneurial, the cultural, the… well, find the others in the book.
 Meanwhile, consider instead Turner’s questions that represent each school.
 Turner’s ten strategic questions are: